zeehio/sergioller.com/2011-12-04-wine-and-mimetypes.md

----
+tags: foss, wine

-title: Wine and MimeType associations
+# Wine and MimeType associations
-tagline:
-layout: post
-category : Software Lliure
-tags : [wine]
----
-{% include JB/setup %}

 I recently installed a *Wine* application which associated itself to the *.dat* extension.
 I tried uninstalling the application to get rid of the association, but the uninstaller did not remove it.